Eric Ambler: Life

 Ambler was born in Charlton, South-East London, into a family of entertainers who ran a puppet show, with which he helped in his early years.
 Both parents also worked as music hall artists.
 He later studied engineering at the Northampton Polytechnic Institute in Islington (now City, University of London) and served a traineeship with an engineering company.
 However, his upbringing as an entertainer proved dominant, and he soon moved to writing plays and other works.

 By the early 1930s, he was a copywriter at an advertising agency in London.
 After resigning, he moved to Paris, where he met and in 1939 married Louise Crombie, an American fashion correspondent.

 Ambler was then politically a staunch antifascist and, like many others, tended to regard the Soviet Union as the only real counterweight to fascist aggression.
 He expressed this viewpoint in some of his early books.
 These included Soviet agents who were depicted positively and as sympathetic characters, the undoubted allies of the protagonist.

 Like numerous like-minded people in different countries, Ambler was shocked and disillusioned by the German–Soviet Pact of 1939.
 More than a decade later, his postwar anticommunist novel Judgment on Deltchev (1951), based on the Stalinist purge trials in Eastern Europe, resulted in him being reviled by many former Communist Party and other progressive associates.

 When the Second World War broke out, Ambler entered the army as a private soldier.
 He was commissioned into the Royal Artillery in 1941.
 He was soon reassigned to photographic units.
 He ended the war as a lieutenant-colonel and an assistant director of the Army Film and Photographic Unit.

-After the war, he worked in the civilian film industry as a screenwriter, receiving an Academy Award nomination for his work on the film The Cruel Sea (1953), adapted from the novel by Nicholas Monsarrat.
+After the war, he worked in the civilian film industry as a screenwriter.

 He did not resume writing under his own name until 1951, when he entered the second of his two distinct periods in his writing.
 He was elected to the Detection Club in 1952, the first member to primarily write thrillers rather than traditional Golden Age detective novels.

 Ambler divorced Crombie in May 1958.
 That same year he married British-born Joan Harrison, a film producer, screenwriter and associate of Alfred and Alma Hitchcock.

 The couple moved to Switzerland in 1969.
 They did not return to Britain to live for 16 years.
 Harrison died in 1994 in London.
 Ambler died in London on 23 October 1998.

 In 2008, Ambler's estate transferred all of his copyrights and other legal and commercial rights to Owatonna Media.
 It sold the copyrights to Coolabi Plc in 2009 but retained a master licence in radio and audio rights.
 These rights are commercially licensed in the UK and abroad.